Derby child sex abuse ring: Police investigation

 Derby police were aware of rumours of a paedophile gang operating in the city.
 On 30 December 2008, Staffordshire police stopped a car on suspicion of shoplifting, carrying three gang members and three young girls.
 The girls had been reported missing from a care home in Derby.
 The police drove the girls back to Derby, and during the journey, they told the officers about what had been taking place.
 Derbyshire police force launched an undercover investigation called Operation Retriever, setting up surveillance and tailing the gang's BMW around Derby.
 Detectives collected DNA samples from several of the crime scenes.
 Siddique was wearing an electronic tag after a previous conviction for assaulting a woman.

 On 24 April 2009, two distressed teenagers stumbled out of a flat that was under surveillance and said that they had been raped.
 The police had been unaware of their presence.
 The victims told the police of other girls who had been assaulted, and the police soon discovered a campaign of systematic grooming and abuse within the city.
 Detective Inspector of Derbyshire police, Shaun Dawson, said, "When we arrested them, we had no idea of the scale of this.
 Once we had them locked up other victims spoke out and it snowballed from there."
 Debbie Platt, who led the police investigation, said she was shocked at the extent of the abuse and said it was like "a campaign of rape against children."
 The police stated that the abuse could have continued for a lot longer.

 Trial

 The crown prosecution service charged the gang with 75 charges relating to twenty six girls, ranging from rape to intimidating witnesses, though police believed there were many more victims.
 The men were charged in three separate trials at Leicester Crown Court.

-Abid Mohammed Saddique was jailed for a minimum of 11 years; Mohammed Romaan Liaqat for a minimum of 8 years.
+Abid Mohammed Saddique was jailed for a minimum of 11 years, and Mohammed Romaan Liaqat for a minimum of 8 years.

 Three other men were jailed during the investigation, but for charges of perverting the court of justice and cocaine supply.